We provide the top body contouring questions and answers for our patients

 19. Brown body fat is situated in the body and is active, containing mitochondria that produce heat and burn energy.

-20. Yellow fat is found closer to the skins surface.
+20. Yellow fat is found closer to the surface of the skin.

 21. Women have a higher ratio of yellow fat than men.